joelodom/mongodb-queryable-encryption/README.md

 `QEDemonstration.java` and you'll find some secret commands that you can reverse engineer as I'll not document everything here.

+### Using a cloud KMS

+One of the (maybe not-so-secret) secrets of this demonstration is that it can be connfigured to use AWS KMS.
+See KeyManagement.java for more about that.

 ### Building a fat JAR file that includes the automatic encryption shared library

 I've included a build task called `fatJar` to create a JAR file that includes